-Bespoke head cutter, Paul Munday, has been with Meyer & Mortimer for over 20 years and is, alongside Brian Lewis, a Director of the business.
+Bespoke head cutter, Paul Munday, has been with Meyer & Mortimer for nearly 25 years and is, alongside Brian Lewis, a Director of the business.
 In the first of a series of Meyer & Mortimer Q&As we open the door on Savile Row bespoke tailoring and find out more about the people here and what makes them tick.

 How did you get into bespoke tailoring?